dbw7/m3-one-click-demo/readmes/m3-deploy.README.md

 ```

 3. Follow the instructions within extra_vars.yml to configure it according to your needs.
 If you would like a pre-configured file, skip to step 4, otherwise, skip to step 6.
+- Important note: There are hardcoded memory and cpu configurations within `playbooks/setup_metal3_core.yaml` and `roles/vm/defaults/main.yaml` that are fairly intensive.
+You can decrease these resources to fit your environment, but do note that if the resources are too little, you may run into unexpected issues.
+- The lowest resource configuration that is confirmed to work is: 6 VCPUs and 16000 vm_memory in `playbooks/setup_metal3_core.yaml` and 8000 vm_memory in `roles/vm/defaults/main.yaml`.

 4. Show Pre-configured extra_vars.yml.
 <details>